 In accordance with company law, resolutions are categorized as either ordinary or special resolutions.
-The essential difference between an ordinary resolution and a special resolution is that a bare majority of more than 50 percent of the votes cast by shareholders voting on the relevant resolution is required for the passing of an ordinary resolution, whereas a qualified majority of at least 75 percent of the votes cast by shareholders voting on the relevant resolution is required to resolution on the relevant resolution is required in order to pass a special resolution.
+The essential difference between an ordinary resolution and a special resolution is that a bare majority of more than 50 percent of the votes cast by shareholders voting on the relevant resolution is required for the passing of an ordinary resolution, whereas a qualified majority of at least 75 percent of the votes cast by shareholders voting on the relevant resolution is required in order to pass a special resolution.